-'Inclusion' describes the principle that providers should actively promote participation and reduce the barriers that children with SEND may experience while they are in your care.
+'Inclusion' describes the principle that practitioners actively promote participation and reduce the barriers that children with SEND may experience in your setting.
 It may be defined as 'a process of identifying, understanding and breaking down barriers to participation and belonging' (Early Childhood Forum) or 'a journey with a clear direction and purpose: equality of opportunity, for all children and young people' (Council for Disabled Children).
-You should regularly reflect on how inclusive your practice is.
+You should regularly reflect on how inclusive your setting is.